probot/probot/docs/development.md

 # Developing an App

 To develop a Probot app, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
-Probot uses the `async/await` keywords, so Node.js 7.6 is the minimum required version.
+Open a terminal and run `node -v` to verify that it is installed and is at least 7.6 or later.
+Otherwise, [install the latest version](https://nodejs.org/).

 ## Generating a new app